minad/polyp/README.md

 As a convention I am using names like `~nav` which begin with a tilde, like the arm of a polyp.

-The second argument of the `defpolyp` macro optionally specifies a description.
+The second argument of the `polyp` macro optionally specifies a description.
 The description is shown above the mode line, when the mode is active.
 The description string can contain highlighting using `_`, `*` and `=`.
 Furthermore string interpolation using `%e(expr)` and toggles `%t(expr)` are supported.